XI3695/datetimepicker/README.md

 ## Requirements

 - Only Android API level >=21 (Android 5), iOS >= 11 are supported.
-- Tested with Xcode 14.0 and RN 0.71.4.
+- Tested with Xcode 14.0 and RN 0.70.
 Other configurations are very likely to work as well but have not been tested.

-The module supports the [new React Native architecture](https://reactnative.dev/docs/next/the-new-architecture/why) (Fabric rendering of iOS components, and turbomodules on Android).
-If you are using the new architecture, you will need to use React Native 0.71.4 or higher.

 ## Expo users notice

 This module is part of Expo Managed Workflow - [see docs](https://docs.expo.io/versions/latest/sdk/date-time-picker/).
 However, Expo SDK in the Managed Workflow may not contain the latest version of the module and therefore, the newest features and bugfixes may not be available in Expo Managed Workflow.
 If you use the Managed Workflow, use the command `expo install @react-native-community/datetimepicker` (not `yarn` or `npm`) to install this module - Expo will automatically install the latest version compatible with your Expo SDK (which may _not_ be the latest version of the module available).

-If you're using a [Dev Client](https://docs.expo.dev/development/create-development-builds/), rebuild the Dev Client after installing the dependencies.

 If you're using the [`expo prebuild`](https://docs.expo.dev/workflow/prebuild/) command and building your native app projects (e.g. with EAS Build or locally), you can use the latest version of the module.